sanxarrr234/MantleAgentKit/README.md

 This project is built by **1 developer + 3 AI models**.
 No team.
 No VC.
 No funding.

 Current status: **Phase 1 complete.** The demo agent is real — it connects to Mantle testnet, reads live data, and serves it via API to the dashboard.
+Balance and transaction queries are fully functional and verifiable on-chain.

 Write capability and production deployment depend on available resources.
 Win or lose the Mantle Squad Bounty — this gets built when the funds arrive.

-If Mantle believes in this vision, ecosystem grants would directly accelerate Phase 2.

 ---